harmanpreet93/solar-irradiance-prediction/README.md

 ### Coding Standards

-* Lint your code before submiting a pull request
+* Lint your code as per PEP8 before submiting a pull request
 * Pull requests are required for merging to master for major changes
 * Use your own branch for major work, don't use master
 * No large files allowed in git